When you write your resume, the contact information section might not be your main concern.

 Personal details

-Personal information should be left out of your contact information section.
-This includes details such as your place of birth, age, and political affiliation.
+Personal information like your place of birth, age, and political affiliation should be left out of your contact information section.

 Personal details like these don’t help employers get in touch with you or convince them that you’re the best candidate for the job, so they shouldn’t be included on your resume.